Prag8855/aab/content/glossary/Bildungsurlaub.md

     guides/learn-german.md
 ---

 In Germany, the *Bildungsurlaub* or *Bildungszeit* is a paid education leave.
-It lets you take time off work to get professional training.
+It allows you to take time off work to get professional training.
 During that time, you still get paid.

 Educational leave is a right.
 Your employer must allow it, with a few exceptions.